thephpleague/url/4.0/services/parser-query.md

 - The query string;
 - The query string separator, by default it is set to `&`;
-- The query string encryption.
+- The query string encoding.
 It can be:
     - `PHP_QUERY_RFC3986`
     - `PHP_QUERY_RFC1738`
-    - `false` if you don't want any encryption.
+    - `false` if you don't want any encoding.

-<p class="message-notice">By default or if the submitted encryption is invalid the encryption is set to PHP constants <code>PHP_QUERY_RFC3986</code></p>
+<p class="message-notice">By default or if the submitted encoding is invalid the encoding is set to PHP constant <code>PHP_QUERY_RFC3986</code></p>

 ~~~php
 use League\Uri\QueryParser;